copsTvFan/cops-episode-guide/guide.md

 - (3:27 PM John Sting Briefing) Sheriff's Office Vice Unit -- Sgt.
 John Britt discusses with officers about doing a prostitution decoy sting and not jeopardizing the officer's safety.
-A neighborhood resident complains of male prostitution; officers remove a snake from a woman's home.
+- A neighborhood resident complains of male prostitution
+- officers remove a snake from a woman's home.

 ### CP-1309